-AI on the end device: How edge AI ensures data protection and energy efficiency
+AI on the end device: How Edge AI ensures data protection and energy efficiency

 Using Artificial Intelligence (AI) locally on smartphones, in vehicles or industrial robots offers enormous opportunities for the German economy and society.
 Compared to large AI models that are operated centrally on large computing infrastructures, edge AI requires significantly less energy, protects the privacy and data of users and enables reliable applications in real time.
 Plattform Lernende Systeme recognises that Germany is in a good starting position in international competition to exploit the potential of the technology.
 However, research and development face technical challenges and hurdles when it comes to transferring the technology into practice.
 A current white paper provides an overview of the strengths and weaknesses of Edge AI and discusses options for putting the technology into practice.